-- NDHM COMPETITIVE GRADUATE RESEARCH FELLOWSHIPS: Each year the Department of Nutrition, Dietetics, and Hospitality Management awards two competitive research fellowships to graduate students of the Department: The Malone Zallen Graduate Research Fellowship, and The Graduate Research Award.
-The objective of these awards is to encourage innovative research, enhance critical thinking, and develop grant writing skills.
-For more information and guidelines, follow this LINK (http://www.humsci.auburn.edu/nufs/nufs-malone.php). - AU GRADUATE STUDENT THESIS/DISSERTATION RESEARCH AWARDS: The intent of Graduate Student Research Awards is to provide partial support for thesis and dissertation research.
+- AU GRADUATE STUDENT THESIS/DISSERTATION RESEARCH AWARDS:

+The intent of Graduate Student Research Awards is to provide partial support for thesis and dissertation research.
 These awards may be used to help support the purchase of materials and equipment necessary for data collection or for travel (within or outside the United States) for the purpose of conducting research.
 The Graduate Student Fellowship Committee encourages students from all areas of graduate study to participate in this program.
-For more information and guidelines, follow this LINK (http://www.grad.auburn.edu/forms/guidelines.html). - Additionally, each year the Graduate School recognizes academic excellence with a variety of awards to students.
-Find out more about each of these awards and the nomination or application process on this PAGE. (http://grad.auburn.edu/cs/awards.html).
+For more information and guidelines, follow this LINK (http://graduate.auburn.edu/current-students/awards-and-grants/.